top of page

 Migrant Strengthening Engagement + Arts Program

-MSEA is a Victoria State funded program dedicated to building capacity and engagement in the North Richmond community.
+MSEA was a Victoria State funded program dedicated to building capacity and engagement in the North Richmond community.
 Our work is community driven and empowers both children and parents of Migrant and African Australians living in the Estate.

 The program empowers families to increase knowledge and develop strategies to support children’s emotional mental and physical well-being.
 To up-skill on self-knowledge of physical and mental health for children and themselves, manage stress, develop pathways that strengthen a sense of identity, value, place and belonging in the community, as well as increase and strengthen connection to their local school community and the wider diverse community in North Richmond estate and precinct.